gosiacodes/My-Things-To-Do-App/README.md

-# My Things To Do
+# :sparkles: My Things To Do :sparkles:
-## Web Service - Todo App with Firebase
+Web Service - Todo App with authentication connected to Google's realtime database Firebase (JSON-API).

 https://margareta75.github.io/My-Things-To-Do-App/

-Web Service connected to Google's database Firebase (JSON-API).
+## :pushpin: _How does the application work?_

 You need to create an account to use the app.